Yandex Cloud

 Management console

-1. In the management console, select the folder you will be creating your workflows in.
+1. In the management console, select the folder where you are going to create your workflows.

 3. Click Create service account, and in the window that opens: